About our non invasive prenatal test

 How early in the pregnancy can the test be done?

-You can carry out our test as early as the 10th week of pregnancy with results ready in just 5-7 working days from the time your samples are delivered to the laboratory.
+You can carry out our test at 9 weeks from conception (this means you will be in your 11th week of pregnancy, starting from the first day of your last menstrual period). with results ready in just 7-10 working days from the time your samples are delivered to the laboratory.
 It is important that the test be carried out after the 10th week of pregnancy to ensure adequate levels of fetal DNA in the mother’s bloodstream.
 To find out how far along into your pregnancy you are, refer to our pregnancy calculator.

 Ordering your test is easy!
-Payment can be made by card using our secure online system, click here to order.
-Your kit will be specifically prepared and dispatched by courier upon confirmation of your request. easyDNA operates through 2 branches located in Johannesburg and Cape Town and can provide services anywhere in South Africa including the cities of Soweto, Port Elizabeth and Pretoria.
+Payment can be made by card using our secure online system.
+Your kit will be specifically prepared and dispatched by courier upon confirmation of your request.
+EasyDNA operates through 2 branches located in Johannesburg and Cape Town and can provide services anywhere in South Africa including the cities of Soweto, Port Elizabeth and Pretoria.

 The presence of fetal DNA in the maternal blood during pregnancy is not a recent discovery.
 Through extensive research and new scientific developments using the latest technology, we are now able to isolate the cell-free fetal DNA from the mother’s blood.
 The NIPP (Non-Invasive Prenatal Paternity) testing is performed using NSG (Next Generation Sequencing) technology.
 We examine 2,688 SNPs (Single Nucleotide Polymorphism) in order to make a determination of paternity.
 Our test is the most accurate non-invasive pregnancy test for paternity, available worldwide!!